Mohammedhassa15/code-challenge-1/README.md

 }
 ## this one shows the prompt the user gets
 const bodaFareInput = prompt ('Unafika wapi mkubwa?
 Kilometer ngapi?');
+# this one converts the string into a number
 const bodaDistance = Number (bodaFareInput)
 ## this one shows the fare details for the ride
 const fare = calculateBodaFare (bodaDistance)